Likarian/randomfocusing/README.md

 ---
 # License
 The code and data are allowed only for noncommercial usage.
 Please cite our paper if our data were used in your work.
-You can see specific terms of use in the LICENSE.md.